-The Charles Penzone Salons and the Brittany Group Professional Beauty Products and Education
+President, The Charles Penzone Salons and the Brittany Group Professional Beauty Products and Education, Powell, Ohio

-Licensed in: In 1987, after attending the Ohio State School of Cosmetology.
+Licensed in: In 1937, after attending the Ohio State School of Cosmetology

 What’s the best business advice anyone ever gave you?
-“If you want to grow your company, get out from behind the chair so you can see the big picture.
-You need to focus on building your team of professionals, your corporate team and your community presence.
+“If you want to glow your company, get out from behind the chair so you can see the big picture.
+You need to focus on building your team of professionals, your corporate team and your community presence.”

 What business achievement are you most proud of?
 “This is two-fold one for philanthropy and the other leadership, in 2004, Columbus Business First honored our entire company for the Corporate Caring Award which recognizes and honors exemplary companies who are creatively dedicating their resources to a variety of not-for-profit organizations.
 In 2010, Smart Business magazine honored me with the Kent Clapp CEO Leadership Award which recognizes the top executive of a for-profit organization for his or her ability to create a culture of giving.”

 What do you hope to achieve in the next five years?
 “I recently finished my first book, Debbie’s Club.
 Discovering MyTrueBeauty for Girls and I hope to have a second book published for women I want to continue to grow.
 The Charles Penzone Salons by developing our team of professionals and building my charitable foundation, Earth Angels The Debra Penzone Foundation at the Columbus Foundation.
 I hope to continue giving back to support cancel research and to empower girls and women in our community.”

 For reprint and licensing requests for this article, Click here.